Michael Le Vell: Personal life

-Trial
+Sexual offences allegations and trial

 In September 2011, Le Vell was arrested on suspicion of rape, which he denied.
-He was tried under his real surname Turner.
 In January 2012, the Crown Prosecution Service dropped the case, citing insufficient evidence.
 On 14 February 2013, Alison Levitt QC, principal legal adviser to the Director of Public Prosecutions, stated that she had reviewed a decision not to prosecute Turner following allegations made against him in 2011.
 She authorised Greater Manchester Police to charge him with 19 offences.

 ITV announced that he would not be appearing in Coronation Street "pending the outcome of legal proceedings".
 Le Vell stated: "I am innocent of these charges and intend to fight them vigorously."
-He pleaded not guilty to all 19 charges.
+Le Vell was charged under his legal name, Michael Turner, and pleaded not guilty to all of the charges.
 During the trial, which took place before Judge Michael Henshell at Manchester Crown Court, his barrister described the accuser's evidence as containing a series of inconsistencies.
 On 10 September 2013, he was found not guilty on all counts, and on 21 March 2014, he returned to his role as Kevin Webster.
 He left the series shortly after his on-screen return, to combat a drug addiction he developed during his trial.
 Le Vell returned in October the same year, his character's absence on the show being explained as caring for his father, Bill, in Germany.